4 tips on how to survive and coparent during the holidays

 • Be flexible.
 Be flexible.
 Be flexible.

-There are usually two reasons divorced parents try and out gift each other 1) guilt over the divorce 2) competition to beat the other parent.
+There are usually two reasons divorced parents try and out-gift each other 1) guilt over the divorce and 2) competition to beat the other parent.
 Both reasons hurt your kids and allow for them to manipulate both coparents in the future.
 In the end, what most kids want is your time and attention and there is no price tag for that.
 If you remember your most cherished memories as a kid during the holidays how many revolved around a gift and how many revolved around relationships?
-My bet is relationships won, because that is what most of us deeply desire.
+My bet is relationships won because that is what most of us deeply desire.
 Gifts come and go.
-It is the time we spent with people that we cherished.
+It is the time we spend with people that we cherish.
 Remember that.

-• Have a mtg with your coparent and decide what each of you will be buying them.
+• Have a meeting with your coparent and decide what each of you will be buying them.

 • Make memories with your kids.
 Don't feel the pressure to buy expensive gifts.